 Attend a video clinic

-When you’re referred to us there is an expectation that your treatment will start within 18 weeks, unless you choose to wait longer or it is clinically appropriate that you wait longer.
+When you’re referred to us, your treatment should start within 18 weeks, unless you choose to wait longer or it is clinically in your best interests to wait longer.

-Please let us know if you'll be unavailable for a period of time so that we can avoid booking appointments that you won’t be able to attend.
-Where possible we'll try and book an appointment that is convenient to you but this may not always be possible.
+Please let us know if there are times that you won't be available, so we can avoid booking appointments that you won’t be able to attend.
+We'll try to book an appointment that is convenient to you whenever we can, but this may not always be possible.